nearform/fastify-auth0-verify/README.md

 - `cookie`: Used to indicate that the token can be passed using cookie, instead of the Authorization header.
   - `cookieName`: The name of the cookie.

-Once registered, your fastify instance and request will be decorated as describe by `fastify-jwt`.
+Once registered, your fastify instance and request will be decorated as describe by `@fastify/jwt`.

 In addition, the request will also get the `authenticate` decorator.